Community Action and PEACE, Inc.

 - Directed to Long-Term Client Development

-The unique characteristics of community action agencies include tri-partite board structure, wide-scale volunteer support, ability to leverage resources, focus on innovative solutions, low administrative costs, and an emphasis on community and family programs.
+The unique characteristics of community action agencies include a tri-partite board structure, wide-scale volunteer support, ability to leverage resources, focus on innovative solutions, low administrative costs, and an emphasis on community and family programs.

 Visit www.communityactionpartnership.com to learn more about community action.